akuaagyeiwaa/Ethiopia-Unbound.html/README.md

 <p>“Don’t talk like that, Ekuba.
 You know I must be careful.
 I am a married man, and I must think of my wife and children.”</p>

  <p>“If it comes to that,” she said, " I am your first wife, and the second is an interloper.”
 So saying, she burst out into a wild laugh.
 The situation was becoming perilous and yet comical, and Tandor-Kuma could not restrain a laugh too.
 Here he was with the woman, who first raised sympathy in him, confronting him with a naivete that was. quite unusual.
-Should he repulse her 1 He quickly decided that the wisest course was to humour her and talk the matter out in a half- bantering, half-serious way with her. </p>
+Should he repulse her?.
+He quickly decided that the wisest course was to humour her and talk the matter out in a half- bantering, half-serious way with her. </p>

 <p>“You know," said Ekuba, taking advantage of a momentary pause on the part of Tandor-Kuma, " the last time you were here, and you had to go away so suddenly, when I came and found you were gone, I was so sorry," looking at Tandor- Kuma defiantly. </p>